 A recent Thompson Reuters Solo and Small Law Firm survey revealed the 10 greatest challenges small firms face in today’s legal marketplace.
 Challenges such as downward pressure on rates, too much time spent on administrative tasks, and cost control ranked high on the list.
 However, at the top of the list was acquiring new client business.
 Indeed, 27% of solo and small firms (30 attorneys or less) agree that getting new business in the door was their primary challenge.

 Of course, you are likely familiar with the tried-and-true methods for generating new business: networking with other professionals in associations or other social settings; specializing your practice to distinguish yourself in the marketplace; or using traditional marketing techniques, such as print ads, billboards, TV and radio commercials, and flyers.
-If, however, you want to be competitive in tomorrow’s legal marketplace, then there is one method you must employ – digital marketing.
+If, however, you want to be competitive in tomorrow’s legal marketing, then there is one method you must employ – digital marketing.
 Let’s discuss some of the questions you might have with regard to digital marketing for your firm.

 What is Digital Marketing?